 One of the drawbacks of using an OGO composting toilet can be waste disposal.
 Some people aren’t comfortable handling the disposal of either liquid waste in a bottle or solid waste compost material.
 In addition, you must maintain the toilet by adding a new composting medium.

 Some people also consider the electric agitator a drawback.
 It is highly efficient when processing solid waste but requires a power source.

 Though the agitator is highly effective, to indeed be odorless, the OGO composting toilet requires venting.
 This process requires additional installation requirements and components.
 If you can, we like plumbing the vent right into the black tank vent.
 However, depending on that access, you may have to drill a hole in the side of your RV to vent the toilet out.
 This is a relatively simple thing and not really a drawback, just an extra step.

 Our Thoughts And Comparison

 Overall the OGO is our top choice for composting toilets that are available today.
 We have installed and tried the Airhead, nature’s head, and now OGO.
-While each has its advantage, the electric agitator of the OGO seems to make it last far longer and compost much better.
+While each has its advantages, the electric agitator of the OGO seems to make it last far longer and compost much better.
 The mechanical design of the OGO is a bit more complex than some competitors, which could be a drawback in the reliability department.
 However, we have not experienced a failure yet.

 As for use, no composting toilet is exactly like using a regular toilet and takes so much time to get used to.
 In general, the OGO is on par with the comfort and usability of competitors we have tried.
-Like mentioned before, the square design may seem weird but is surprisingly comfortable.
+As mentioned before, the square design may seem weird but is surprisingly comfortable.